adamsilver/fdpb/08-an-upload-form.md

 ### The Small Print

 As noted earlier, we're breaking convention by uploading files immediately `ondrop` and `onchange`.
-And while there's rationale behind the approach, doing so actually goes against WCAG guidelines, as first discussed in chapter 5, “An Inbox”.
-Here it is again:
+And while there's rationale behind the approach, doing so might be unexpected and confusing for users: they'd normally expect to submit the form separately.

-> Changing the setting of any user interface component does not automatically cause a change of context.

-In plain terms, updating a from control, shouldn't do anything else.
-You need a separate action (submit) for that.

 This isn't just an academic endeavour.
 The `onchange` event is historically problematic, particularly when it's applied to a file input.
 For example, in some browsers, if you upload the same file (or a file with the same name) for a second time, the `onchange` event won't fire at all[^2].
 This would create a broken experience.

 The solution is to replace the entire file input after the `onchange` event fires.
 This would mean having to set focus to the cloned file input, which causes screen readers to announce it for a second time.
 Mildly annoying.

-The other problem is that some older browsers, won't fire the `onchange` event until blurring the field[^3].
-Fortunately, the feature detection rules out those browsers.
+The other problem is that some older browsers, won't fire the `onchange` event until blurring the field[^3], which is something that new browsers solve by way of the `oninput` event.
+Unlike the `onchange` event, this will fire as soon as the input's value is changed without having to blur the field.

+In any case, the feature detection happens to rule out the offending browsers, because they don't support the drag and drop APIs, for example.

 Lastly, some older browsers won't trigger the file input by clicking the label[^4].
 Once again, the feature detection rules out these browsers too.